2026 Hands-On Review

 • Magnetic Float Sensor

-The Ratio Eight is mid-century modern meets thermal engineering.
+We've brewed 200+ pots through the Ratio Eight over eight months.
 Hand-assembled in Portland.
 No plastic in the brew path, just die-cast aluminum, borosilicate glass, hardwood.
-You get Chemex clarity with machine consistency.
-That's the promise.
+The promise is Chemex clarity with machine consistency.
+It delivers.

 The Analog Heirloom